ganelson/inform/resources/Documentation/Writing with Inform.md

 	Marcellus (with asperity): "I've had it with these goddam ghosts."

 ...would perform it that way.
-See [Performance styles] for more.
+See [Managing dialogue lines] for more.

 ### Properties of lines